chef-boneyard/dsc/README.md

 * Update `ohai` to detect PowerShell version
 * Direct integration into Chef rather than cookbook
-* Caching of DSC resources to avoid DSC queries (if needed)
+* Caching of DSC resources to avoid DSC queries (if needed) release versions
-* Update `powershell` cookbook to obtain most recent PowerShell 5.0 CTP and release versions
 * Alternative to shelling-out to powershell.exe for each interaction with LCM
 * Disallow "problematic" properties such as `dependson`.